shankswang953/shankswang953.github.io/_talks/NanJingtalk.md

 collection: talks
 type: "The 20th Symposium on Numerical Methods of Fluid Mechanics."
 permalink: /talks/NanJingtalk
-venue: ""
+venue: #""
 date: 2023-04-02
-location: "Nanjing, Jiangsu province"
+location: "Nanjing, Jiangsu Province"
 ---

 In this talk, we introduce how we implement a dual-consistent DWR-based mesh adaptation algorithm.